 - 20.2.
-For the purpose of paragraph 1, any of the following shall constitute severe clawback provisions: - (a) provisions which allow the liquidator of the seller to invalidate the sale of the underlying exposures solely on the basis that it was concluded within a certain period before the declaration of the seller's insolvency; - (b) provisions where the SSPE can only prevent the invalidation referred to in point (a) if it can prove that it was not aware of the insolvency of the seller at the time of sale.
+For the purpose of paragraph 1, any of the following shall constitute severe clawback provisions: - (a) provisions which allow the liquidator of the seller to invalidate the sale of the underlying exposures solely on the basis that it was concluded within a certain period before the declaration of the seller's insolvency: - (b) provisions where the SSPE can only prevent the invalidation referred to in point (a) if it can prove that it was not aware of the insolvency of the seller at the time of sale.

-France is not subject to severe clawback provisions.
+In the Republic of France no severe claw-back provisions apply to securitisation transactions.
 See the comments in criterion 1 and 2 above.